Home Music Electro House Merk & Kremont talk about career and new track with Fedde Le Grand in exclusive interview

 Merk & Kremont talk about career and new track with Fedde Le Grand in exclusive interview

-Home Uncategorized Merk & Kremont talk about career and new track with Fedde Le Grand in exclusive interview
+Home Music Electro House Merk & Kremont talk about career and new track with Fedde Le Grand in exclusive interview

 Italian duo, Merk & Kremont have been on a constant rise ever since they burst into the electronic scene with their groovy and heart-pumping music.
 These artists from Milan have garnered the support of not only fans but also their fellow producers including Steve Angello and Nicky Romero.
 Another supporter of Merk & Kremont is prominent Dutch producer Fedde Le Grand, who recently collaborated with them for a track called “Give Me Some”.
 Talking about their experience working with Fedde as well as their overall musical career, we chatted with the duo for an exclusive interview.